Erratum: The voiceover recording of this article (above) twice says “nitric acid” when it should say “nitric oxide.”

 People tend to think of health as a given, as if it’s an inalienable right.
 Yet if we are alienated from the basic conditions that create and sustain human health, we may need to change our thinking.
-We may be born healthy, but like a house or a car, our bodies need maintenance and care in order to enjoy continued good health, especially as we age – and especially when it comes to our brain.
+We may be born healthy, but like a house or a car, our bodies need maintenance and care in order to enjoy continued good health, especially as we age.

 Your liver is the safety net that filters brain-damaging toxins from your bloodstream.
 It can only neutralize so much, however.
 You can help your liver do its job by not giving it extra work.
 Fructose, for example, cannot be burned directly for energy, but must first be converted within the liver.
-Free fructose – fruit separated from its natural fiber, such as juice, jam, and high fructose corn syrup – contributes to fatty liver disease.
-In response to free fructose, the body also produces uric acid, a breakdown product of both fructose and alcohol.
-Uric acid is often associated with gout, but it also contributes to cancer, kidney disease, cardiovascular disease, and dementia.2 Uric acid inhibits the activity of mitochondria, and compromises the beneficial effects of nitric acid, which relaxes blood vessels, lowers blood pressure, and increases insulin sensitivity.
-More uric acid equals more inflammation and less circulation to the brain.
-Less uric acid is beneficial to your entire cardiovascular system.
+Free fructose – fruit separated from its natural fiber, such as juice, jam, and high fructose corn syrup – contributes to fatty liver.
+In response to free fructose, the body produces uric acid, a breakdown product of both fructose and alcohol.
+Uric acid is often associated with gout, but it also contributes to cancer, kidney disease, cardiovascular disease, and dementia.
+1

 The brain is made of fat but runs on glucose.
-This need not be provided by carbohydrate foods, as the body breaks down fat and protein into the sugars needed for brain fuel.
+This need not be provided by carbohydrate foods, as the body breaks down fat and protein into the sugars needed to feed your brain.
 Known as ketone bodies, these may even be superior to sugars derived from carbs.
-First introduced over a century ago as a way of controlling epileptic seizures,4 the ketogenic diet is known for its beneficial effect on the brain (though it should not be maintained indefinitely).
+First discovered over a century ago as a way of controlling epileptic seizures, the ketogenic diet is known for its beneficial effect on the brain (though it should not be maintained indefinitely).
 I’ve been on a modified keto diet for 18 months.

-A healthy gut microbiome is also critical for brain health.
-What does the brain have to do with the gut?
-One-third of your autonomic nervous system, the enteric nervous system, is rooted in the gut, which contains over 100 million nerve endings.
+A healthy gut microbiome is critical for brain health.
+One-third of your autonomic nervous system, the enteric nervous system, is rooted in the gut.
 Two-thirds of your neurotransmitters are produced in the gut, including serotonin.
 Through this gut-brain axis, your intestinal bacteria have a direct effect on your neural networks.
-Bad food leads to bad gut bacteria.
-Try typing “gut bacteria and brain health” into the Google Scholar search bar, and your brain will be flooded with studies that attest to this connection.
-Among the most interesting are those that focus on butyrates, short-chain fatty acids in the gut that act as signaling molecules.
-The new science of nutritional neuroepigenetics – how diet affects gene expression in the nervous system – has not yet reached the ossified halls of mainstream medicine, but is well known in the world of nutrition science.
+Copy and paste “gut bacteria and brain health” into the Google Scholar search bar, and your brain will be flooded with studies that attest to this connection.
+Among the most interesting ones are those that focus on fiber and the production of butyrates, short-chain fatty acids that act as signaling molecules.
+The science of nutritional neuroepigenetics – how diet affects gene expression in the nervous system – has not yet reached the ossified halls of mainstream medicine, but is well-known in the world of functional medicine.

 Gluten may also contribute to poor brain health by damaging the intestinal lining of the gut, which allows bacterial endotoxins and undigested food particles to leak into the bloodstream, triggering autoimmune reactions and inflammation.
 Stick to sourdough bread for lower gluten, or avoid it altogether if you know yourself to be sensitive.

-Sufficient sleep, clean air, good social relationships, intermittent fasting, and stimulating the brain through learning also contribute to cognitive health.
-Aerobic exercise stimulates the production of nitric oxide, as well as nerve growth factor (NGF) – but as the saying goes, you can’t outrun a bad diet.
-Eating poorly won’t lead to good health no matter how much you work out.
-Optimal nutrition is the foundation of a robust and resilient brain.
+Sufficient sleep, clean air, social relationships, intermittent fasting, and stimulating the brain through learning all contribute to brain health.
+Aerobic exercise also stimulates the production of nitric oxide, as well as NGF – but as the saying goes, you can’t outrun a bad diet.
+Optimal nutrition is the foundation of good health for both your body and brain.
+“Feed your head,” as Grace Slick sang in her iconic song White Rabbit that both intrigued and frightened me as a teenager.
+Though her message was about the dangers of recreational drugs, the phrase stuck in my developing brain and introduced the idea that food it not just for engendering energy and making muscles, but also builds your brain.
 What foods light up your grey matter?

-First on the list is healthy fat, as your brain is 60% DHA, derived from omega-3 essential fatty acids, which are anti-inflammatory and increase blood flow to the memory part of the brain.
-The best sources are small-bodied oily fish such as sardines, mackerel, herring, anchovies, and salmon, as well as grass-fed beef and liver.
-Factory-farmed meat and eggs, whether organic or not, are low in omega-3s, as animals cannot produce healthy fats from eating grains.
-They need to graze on a variety of plants and insects, which transfer essential phytonutrients and amino acids into their meat and milk.
-For example, grass-fed meat is known to contain up to nine times as much niacin.5 This critical B-vitamin enables cells to make energy, helps control DNA methylation, and acts a signaling molecule in the brain.
-Insufficient niacin may lead to headache, depression, and memory loss.6
+First on the list is healthy fat, as your brain is 60% DHA – omega-3 essential fatty acids, which increase blood flow to the memory part of the brain.
+These are derived from small-bodied fish such as sardines, mackerel, herring, anchovies, and salmon; as well as liver and grass-fed beef and lamb.
+Factory-farmed meat, whether organic or not, is low in omega-3s, as animals cannot produce healthy fats from a grain-fed diet.
+They need to graze on a variety of plants and insects, which transfer polyphenols and numerous other nutrients into their meat and milk.
+For example, grass-fed meat is known to contain up to nine times as much niacin.3 This critical B-vitamin enables cells to make energy, helps control DNA methylation, and also acts a signaling molecule in the brain.
+Insufficient niacin may lead to headache, depression, and memory loss.
+4

-Popular new vegan omega-3 supplements claim to provide DHA from algae, but so far my efforts to dig into the science behind this claim have dead-ended in murky half-truths from the sellers of these products.
-In my mind, the jury is still out on this controversial subject.
-We are omnivores, and we cannot override nature’s design.
+Popular new vegan omega-3 supplements claim to provide DHA from algae, but my efforts to dig into the science behind this have dead-ended in murky half-truths from the sellers of these products.
+In my mind, the jury is still out on this controversial issue.
+We are omnivores, and we cannot override nature’s intentions.
 My personal conviction is that animal fat and protein are necessary for long-term human health, especially in our early developmental years and as we age.
 90% of Americans are deficient in DHA, which may provide a clue as to why Alzheimers disease and dementia are on the rise.

-Next on your list for creating clear cognition is antioxidants – the many phytonutrients including polyphenols, bioflavonoids7, carotenoids, and so many more found in whole fruits and vegetables as well as herbs, spices, teas, and grass-fed meat and dairy.
-These colorful compounds neutralize free radicals, protect your brain from inflammation, and promote the production of vasodilating nitric oxide.
-Berries are among your brain’s best buddies.
-Blueberries, cranberries, elderberries, and goji berries are my favorites, all rich in brain-boosting antioxidants.
+Next on your list for creating clear cognition is antioxidants – the many phytonutrients including polyphenols, bioflavonoids, carotenoids, and so much more, found in whole fruits and vegetables as well as herbs, spices, teas, and grass-fed meat and dairy.
+These colorful compounds neutralize free radicals, protect your brain from inflammation, and promote the production of vasodilation nitric oxide.
+Berries are among your brain’s best buddies – blueberries, cranberries, elderberries, and goji berries are among my favorites.

 Herbs that support healthy circulation are also allies for the brain.
-Rose hips are known to support resilient capillaries.
-Medicinal mushrooms have been found to have neuroprotective, anti-inflammatory, and anti-aging properties.8 Lions Mane mushroom, taken consistently as a liquid extract, stimulates the production of NGF.
-Reishi mushroom, hawthorn berry, and motherwort extracts are anti-hypertensive, easing the pressure in the entire cardiovascular system and maintaining blood flow to the brain.
+Rose hips is known to support resilient capillaries.
+Gingko biloba extract (not powder, not pills) – ironically, extracted from the beautiful fan-shaped leaves as they begin to turn yellow with age – may help to preserve cognition in people who are already experiencing decline.
+Medicinal mushrooms have been found to have neuroprotective, anti-neuro-inflammatory, and anti-aging properties.5 Lions Mane mushroom, taken as a liquid extract, stimulates the production of Nerve Growth Factor (NGF).
+Reishi mushroom, hawthorn berry, and motherwort are anti-hypertensive, easing the pressure in your entire cardiovascular system and maintaining blood flow to your brain.

 Cultivating health is truly an art.
-The more you practice, the easier it gets and the more fully you can enjoy life.
-Cognitive health must be crafted with patience and diligence.
-As a potter makes a teapot or a weaver makes a basket, the outcome is your creation – an expression of your unique intelligence, and a gift to yourself and the world.
+The more you practice, the easier it gets and the more fully you can express your real intentions.
+I think of cognitive health more as a craft, something to be built that is both beautiful and useful, that requires more patience and diligence than talent.
+As a potter makes a teapot or a weaver makes a basket, the outcome is your creation and part of your daily life, a gift to yourself and the world.

 To your good health –